Dardeen family homicides: Doubts about truthfulness

 Police in Texas confirmed Sells was responsible for 22 murders, but came to believe that, in conscious imitation of another Texas serial killer, Henry Lee Lucas, he was trying to avoid the death penalty by confessing to crimes he had not committed and taking advantage of the judicial system's gratitude.
 Their counterparts in Illinois thus wanted to take Sells to Ina so they could see how well he knew the area and the locations relevant to the crimes; he claimed he could lead them to missing evidence.
 However, Texas law does not allow prisoners on death row to be taken out of state, and authorities there were unwilling to find a way to make an exception.
 So Duncan declined to file murder charges for lack of sufficient evidence.

 Doubts about Sells' confession are not limited to local law enforcement.
 Friends and family have issues with some of his claims.
 For one, they doubt that Keith would have invited home someone from out of town whom he had just met to even have dinner with the family, especially given the heightened fear in the area after all the killings over the preceding two years.
 "If he wouldn't let a young girl in to use the phone, he wouldn't let a 22-year-old man in," said a friend, referring to Sells' age at that time.

-They also find Sells' claim that Keith made a homosexual advance to him unlikely.
+They also find Sells' claim that Keith made a sexual advance to him unlikely.
 They had never perceived him as even possibly having an interest in his own sex, and police did not find any evidence of that during their initial investigation.
 The detectives who interviewed Sells believe that if he did kill the Dardeens, he invented that detail to make the crime seem more justified; in confessing to other crimes, he often included similar stories to make it seem like the victims had provoked him.